 This choice not only deflects any further negativity but also helps in picking up a Mother who, based on her initial reaction to you, is at wits end and likely needs a daily dose of kindness at that point.
 It is also an opportunity to teach kindness as well.... sort of like a happy, fast spreading plague.

 Kindness is incredibly empowering.
 It's something we can always choose and by having that ability we gain power over our lives and we feel awfully damn good doing it.
 Had the response in the above scenario been negative, who actually had the control, me or her?
 What would I have felt afterward?
 What might have she felt afterward?
-Being kind to those who are unkind is like hitting someone with a surprise left hook they didn't see coming because it is often the only thing that people like the above mentioned Mother have ever experienced.
+Being kind to those who are unkind is like hitting someone with a surprise left hook they didn't see coming because negative responses are often the only thing that people like the above mentioned Mother have ever experienced.

 Practicing kindness is at times difficult because we feel that we are somehow letting those who have wronged us get away with something, but if you hold grudges they truly are getting away with stealing your enjoyment for however long you hold the grudge.
 Practice kindness and take your power back!